India shuts schools, evacuates thousands as Cyclone Michaung nears

-CHENNAI - Authorities in southern India closed schools and offices, halted flights and evacuated coastal areas on Dec 4 ahead of a severe cyclonic storm expected to make landfall in the next 24 hours, bringing torrential rainfall.
+CHENNAI -Authorities in southern India closed schools and offices, halted flights and evacuated coastal areas on Monday ahead of a severe cyclonic storm expected to make landfall in the next 24 hours, bringing torrential rainfall.

-Cyclone Michaung is expected to land on the coast of the southern Indian state of Andhra Pradesh on Dec 5, the country’s weather office said, with sustained winds of 90-100kmh, gusting to 110kmh.
+Cyclone Michaung is expected to land on the coast of the southern Indian state of Andhra Pradesh on Tuesday morning, the country's weather office said, with sustained winds of 90-100 kph (56-62 mph), gusting to 110 kph.

 Authorities in Andhra Pradesh and neighbouring Tamil Nadu were on high alert for damage, evacuating thousands of people living in coastal areas, officials in both states said, with warnings issued for fishermen not to venture out into the sea.